TravelDesk User Manual

 Typical use: keep travellers in a lower cabin on day flights but allow a higher cabin (e.g. Business) on overnight long-haul sectors where rest matters.

-How a flight is classified as redeye — the booking engine flags each flight leg as redeye or not at the time of search, based on its scheduled departure / arrival times and any date crossing.
-TravelDesk consumes this classification as-is; there is no separate threshold to configure here.
+How a flight is classified as redeye — the booking engine flags each flight leg as redeye at the time of search and TravelDesk consumes that flag as-is; there is no threshold to configure here.
+A leg qualifies as redeye when all three conditions hold (times are in the leg’s local timezone):

 4.2 — Hotel Rate Cap Policy